AdobeDocs/marketo.en/help/marketo/product-docs/administration/workspaces-and-person-partitions/allow-user-access-to-a-workspace.md

 # Allow User Access to a Workspace {#allow-user-access-to-a-workspace}

-Workspaces can be for any reason (such as business unit or&nbsp;geography separation).
+Workspaces can be for any reason (such as business unit or geography separation).
 They separate the assets (smart lists, programs, etc.) of each team.
 Here's how to give a user access to one or more workspaces.

 >[!NOTE]
 >